 Before starting an elective or subspecialty rotation, residents are required to contact the preceptor SIX months prior to the start date of the rotation to inquire about any requirements for the rotation.
-Elective choice must be communicated to the residency office SIX months in advance.

-c.
-Starting Dates
+Elective choice must be communicated to the residency office SIX month in advance c.
+Starting Dates d.
+Incomplete Rotations